Skip to content

 }

-This constructor must exist in all Java-GI proxy classes.
+Ignore warnings that the constructor appears unused: This constructor should exist in all Java-GI proxy classes.
 It enables a Java class to be instantiated automatically for new instances returned from native function calls.

 module my.module.name {